up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

 === "HLX-SFPX"

-    [HALNy] has provided a customer firmware with satisfactory customization for masquerading as the BGW62-700.
+    [HALNy] has provided a custom firmware with satisfactory customization for masquerading as the BGW62-700.
     It's available by request from [HALNy] and has been made available for download on the [8311 Discord community server].